science-of-sound

 Sound in Science: Its Importance

-1. Communication
+Communication

-2. If there were no sound, how would we communicate with each other?
+If there were no sound, how would we communicate with each other?
 When talking about the Uses of Sound in Science, there’s little wonder that this one finds itself at the top of the list.

 It’s true.
-Verbal communication would be something of a myth, if there were no sound.
+Verbal communication would be something of a myth if there were no sound.
 What’s more, there would be no things like radios and television sets that use the concept of sound waves.
 The very sound waves that are responsible for transmitting sounds for our hearing pleasure.

-3. Sonar
+Sonar

 In the case of the above example of ocean exploration, the way Sonar works is like this.
-The sound waves that are emitted by sonar objects, get bounced back to the source after colliding with an object, like a fish.
+The sound waves that are emitted by sonar objects get bounced back to the source after colliding with an object, like a fish.
 The resultant echo is used to arrive at the size and distance of the object.

-5. Hunting
+Hunting

-6. Have you ever wondered how some creatures that are blind, like bats, hunt for their food?
+Have you ever wondered how some creatures that are blind, like bats, hunt for their food?

-7. Ultrasound Imaging
+Ultrasound Imaging

 The Types of Sounds in Science

-By now we have gathered a deeper understanding of the importance of sound.
+By now, we have gathered a deeper understanding of the importance of sound.
 However, do we know about the basic Types of Sound in Science?

 We all perceive differences in sounds.
-For instance, the sound emanating from a person playing the violin, and a conversation between two strangers in a supermarket.
+For instance, the sound coming from a person playing the violin, and a conversation between two strangers in a supermarket.
 But what about the sound waves we cannot hear?

 The following are the different types of Sound Waves.